Simple actions: ways to help

 Our Simple Actions hack days*

 We held our first Simple Actions hack day, at the Royal College of Art, London in April 2012.
 Ten professional designers and writers gave a day of their time to tackle an everyday problem of complex information: the tenancy agreement.
-We’re still working on the report about the designs, which try to rethink the agreement from first principles – seeing it not just as a legal document but as a tool that helps the landlord and tenant maintain a good relationship.
+We treated it not just as a legal document but as a tool that helps the landlord and tenant maintain a good relationship.

 If you are a designer, a writer or just someone who’s interested in make things simpler, why not come along to the next Simple Action day.
 Watch for announcements on Twitter.